 Act quickly – The experience customers have with your service reps is highly dependent on how quickly you can assist them.

 Make them feel special – Customers should feel like you care when they interact with the company.
 Send them helpful resources and work hard to keep them engaged.

 It’s likely your company might deal with more challenging customer interactions during a time of budget cuts.
 Following the advice above can ensure you don’t lose customers for simple, preventable reasons.

 Onboarding is your customers’ first interaction with the company and product, and it should be seamless.
 Having a smooth onboarding journey shows the customer they made the right choice and allows them to start using your tool and gleaning all its benefits right away.

 Customer feedback should be collected on an ongoing basis in a variety of forms.
 You should use more structured formats like a feedback survey or NPS (Net Promoter Score) throughout the year, but anyone coming into contact with the customer can also collect any feedback they may have in the moment.
 Keeping an eye on what customers are saying can help you spot problems early and “save” the customer before they churn.

 If your NPS is consistently low, it could mean you’re targeting the wrong ICP (Ideal Customer Profile).
 Consider going back to the drawing board and adjusting your ideal audience, so your sales and marketing teams can actually target the right users.

-As you work to retain more customers and reduce churn, keep in mind this key point from Gardner:
+As you work to retain more customers and reduce churn, keep in mind this key point from Todd:

 Ways to expand your revenue among existing customers include: